rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint3.md

 ![Error message when trying to access Details view](sprint3pics/pic23.png)

 The `Create` view lacked the create functionality because:
 1. the view did not have an option to select an existing `Job` object.
-And since `Job` objects and `ShiftTime` objects had a 1 to 0..1 (zero or one) relationship, in order to create a `ShiftTime` object there must first be an existing `Job` object to select and attach it to.
+And since `Job` objects and `ShiftTime` objects had a 1 to 0..1 (zero or one) relationship, in order to create a `ShiftTime` object there must first be an existing `Job` object to select and associate it to.
 2. the controller's `Create` GET method didn't do much besides simply returning the view.
-3. the controller's `Create` POST method was completely commented out, and the commented out code was implementing a `Guid` data type for the `ShiftTimeId` property (when in fact, based on the `ShiftTime` model it should be an integer) and a partial view of `"_shiftTimeModal"` that was created for Jobs controller and view.
+3. the controller's `Create` POST method was completely commented out, and the commented out code was implementing a `Guid` data type for the `ShiftTimeId` property (when in fact, based on the `ShiftTime` model it should be an `int`) and a partial view of `"_shiftTimeModal"` that was created for Jobs controller and view.

 ###### ShiftTime `Create` view before fix
 ![ShiftTime Create view before fix](sprint3pics/pic24.png)